 Once you finally get to the summit and see the hut in front of you, it is a great accomplishment to stand on the third tallest mountain in California.

 Remember, getting to the summit is only half the battle, and it is still a long slog back to the car.
-While this hike is not technical at all, I was still really tired by the time I made it back.
-It is a good hike to do in California with great views and a beautiful, high summit.
+While this hike is not technical at all, I was still exhausted by the time I made it back.
+It is an excellent hike to do in California with great views and a beautiful, high summit.
 Check it out and let me know what you think of the hike in the comments.